dougal/base58/README.md

 Base58.base58_to_int("A2Ph") # => 6639914
 ```

-Converting a binary into a Base58 string:
+Converting binary into a Base58 string:

 ```ruby
 Base58.binary_to_base58("\xCE\xE99\x86".force_encoding('BINARY')) # => "6hKMCS"